Transocean (RIG) M&A announcement summary

 M&A announcement summary

-Creates a leading offshore drilling company with the most diversified, high-specification fleet and global reach, including 73 rigs: 33 ultra-deepwater drillships, 9 semisubmersibles, and 31 modern jackups.
+Creates the world's highest-quality, most diversified offshore drilling company with 73 rigs, including 33 ultra-deepwater drillships, 9 semisubmersibles, and 31 modern jackups, expanding global reach and customer access.

 Positions the combined entity to capitalize on a multi-year offshore drilling upcycle and growing customer demand.

-Expands customer base and geographic presence, supporting increased offshore activity worldwide and reestablishes a valued relationship with Saudi Aramco through the ARO JV.
+Expands customer base and geographic presence, supporting increased offshore activity worldwide.

 Financial terms and conditions

-Pro forma backlog exceeds $10 billion, providing strong cash flow visibility.
+The pro forma company will have a backlog exceeding $10 billion, providing strong cash flow visibility.

 Synergies and expected cost savings

-Over $200 million in annual cost synergies identified, including operational efficiencies, supply chain savings, and elimination of redundancies.
+Over $200 million in annual deal-related cost synergies have been identified, including consolidation of operations, supply chain savings, and elimination of redundant expenses, additive to ongoing cost savings initiatives.

-Capitalized value of synergies expected to exceed $1.5 billion, about 15% of combined market cap.
+When capitalized, these synergies are expected to add more than $1.5 billion of value, about 15% of the combined market cap.

-Synergies expected to be realized by 2028, driving durable cash flow and supporting deleveraging.
+Synergies are expected to be realized by 2028, driving durable cash flow and supporting deleveraging.

 Latest events from Transocean

-- Strong revenue growth, major debt reduction, and Valaris merger drive robust deepwater outlook.RIG
+- Strong revenue growth, major debt reduction, Valaris merger, and robust deepwater outlook above 90% utilization.RIG

 Proxy Filing17 Feb 2026 - Acquisition of Valaris aims to form an industry leader, subject to shareholder approval.RIG